pietrobraione/jbse/README.md

 Well, that's not *exactly* all.
 Which parameters should we set, and how?

 First, JBSE is a Java Virtual Machine.
 As with any Java Virtual Machine, be it symbolic or not, we must specify where the binaries to be executed are, in other words, we need to specify the classpath.
 In this case the classpath will contain two paths, one for the target `smalldemos.ifx.IfExample` class, and one for the `jbse.meta.Analysis` class that contains the `ass3rt` method invoked by `m`.
+Under Eclipse all the binaries are emitted to a hidden `bin` project directory and the implicit execution directory is the root directory of the project.
+By assuming that you checked out the projects as subdirectories of the workspace directory, you can specify the required paths relative to the root directory of the demo project as follows:

 ```Java
 ...